Borrow Our Materials

 Loan periods for library items vary, depending upon the type of material, and your 'status' within the University:

-Books - basic loan period is three weeks.
+Books, periodicals, and DVDs - basic loan period is three weeks and may be renewed for a maximum of 12 weeks.
 This loan period is available to all Novanet undergraduate students and to off-campus (community) borrowers.

-Novanet undergraduate students who are writing honours theses are entitled to loan periods of six weeks.
+Novanet undergraduate students who are writing honours theses are entitled to loan periods of six weeks, with a maximum renewal period of 18 weeks.

-Graduate students and faculty registered at other Novanet libraries have loan periods lasting the current academic term.
+Graduate students, staff, and faculty registered at other Novanet libraries have loan periods lasting the current academic term.
+They may renew to a maximum period of 16 months.

-Saint Mary's faculty may borrow books for the current academic year.
+Saint Mary's faculty may borrow books for the current academic year, with a maximum renewal period of 48 months.

-The Reference Collection - Material from our Reference collection, Statistics Canada government documents, and a smattering of other specialized items, are non-circulating.
+The Reference Collection - Material from our Reference collection and a smattering of other specialized items, are non-circulating.

 We recommend that you verify the dues dates of items you have signed out through your online Library Account.